vippsas/vipps-partner-api/vipps-partner-api.md

 API version: 1.0.0.

-Document version 2.0.5.
+Document version 2.0.6.

 <!-- START_TOC -->

-## Table of contents
+## Table of Contents

 * [Information for Vipps partners](#information-for-vipps-partners)
   * [Integrating with this API](#integrating-with-this-api)